Declin-Anderson/Declin-Anderson.github.io/_pages/about.md

 ## Post College Learning journey

 One of the most important things to me after I finished my education at UW-Stout was to continue my education and learning.
 In the tech world there is always new things to learn and old practices to prefect, and so I've made sure to continue feeding my ravenous mind new things!
-One of the biggest help in this has been GameDev.tv which has wonderful tutorials for all Engines used in the Video Game Industry.
+One of the biggest helps in this has been GameDev.tv which has wonderful tutorials for all Engines used in the Video Game Industry.

 While most of my programming journey has been in Unity Engine for video game development, I have also dabbled in learning Godot using GDScript as my language, as well as learning the power of both blueprints in Unreal and C++ scripting.

 You can see some of these projects under my Portfolio Tab!